ethereum-attestation-service/eas-docs-site/docs/technical--docs/core-concepts.md

 Attestors are individuals or organizations that create and sign attestations.
 They are responsible for adding the attestation to the Ethereum blockchain and making it available for verification.
 Attestors can be anyone with an Ethereum wallet, and they can create attestations for any purpose.

 ## Verifiers
 Verifiers are individuals or organizations that verify the authenticity of attestations.
 They can do this by looking up the attestation on the Ethereum blockchain and checking that it has been signed by a trusted Attestor.
-Verifiers can be anyone with access to the Ethereum blockchain and the attestation's UUID.
+Verifiers can be anyone with access to the Ethereum blockchain and the attestation's UID.

 ## Users
 Users are entities that use and rely on attestations to make decisions or take actions.
 They use the information provided in the attestation to verify the authenticity and integrity of the information being attested to, and they rely on the reputation and trustworthiness of the attestor as a form of backing for the attestation.